 Though a nomadic sense of wonder has been an innate part of the human spirit since the beginning, trends around traveling continue to evolve every year and each season.
 Coined as “wellness travel,” these trips are often led by fitness, nutritional or wholistic professionals who provide more than tickets, lodging and recommendations, but lead jet-setters through a multi-day program, tying together our minds, bodies and spirits.

-Regardless if you’re going through a break-up, going through a transitional period in your career, or simply need a long-awaited refresh, a wellness-focused adventure might be exactly what you need to feel inspired for your next chapter.
+Regardless of if you are going through a break-up, going through a transitional period in your career or simply need a long-awaited refresh, a wellness-focused adventure might be exactly what you need to feel inspired for your next chapter.

 Here, experts detail the benefits of wellness travel.

-1. Wellness travel doesn’t make you feel like you need a vacation from your vacation.
+1. Wellness travel does not make you feel like you need a vacation from your vacation.

 Limited paid vacation times and lengthy flights can leave you with finite time to explore a new country.
 In your mad dash to see every last landmark, dine at recommended restaurants, visit the local club scene and still recover from jet lag — you may never feel like you were disconnected at all.
 This is where wellness travel stands apart from other genres of trips, according to head trainer at IdealFit, Lindsey Mathews.
 Many people feel as if they need a vacation from their vacation since so much of their adventure was action-packed.
 But with a retreat experience Mathews says you will feel relaxed, rejuvenated and renewed.
 “You will return to work and your family and life with a new outlook and motivation to be your best self.
 Wellness travel is truly an investment in yourself,” she says.

 2. Wellness travel allows you to go at your own pace.